akarnokd/RxJavaExtensions/README.md

 ## Asynchronous jumpstarting a sequence

 Wrap functions and consumers into Flowables and Observables or into another layer of Functions.
-Most of these can now be achieved via `fromCallable` and some function composition in plain RxJava (1.x and 2.x alike).
+Most of these can now be achieved via `fromCallable` and some function composition in plain RxJava.

 ### start